goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon wears bucket hats backward so \"people will think he's cool\".", "Brandon was rejected from Blue Man Group tryouts for not following the color guidelines.", "Brandon doesn't understand why every number system is technically base 10.", ];
+        "Brandon wears bucket hats backward so \"people will think he's cool\".", "Brandon was rejected from Blue Man Group tryouts for not following the color guidelines.", "Brandon doesn't understand why every number system is technically base 10.", "Brandon can't figure out what Scotty doesn't know.", "Brandon wouldn't give a Honda Civic to know the meaning of Stonehenge.", ];

     function bfactGen() {